ajosemf/parallel-computing-course/README.md

 $ gcc -g -Wall -fopenmp src/hello_world.c -o bin/hello
 ```

+## Parallel BFS with openMP
+In our work, we proposed a parallel BFS algorithm to solve the BFS problem.
+To run it, follow the instructions below.

 ## Arguments
 * arg1: (int) n: Number of vertices
 * arg2: (float) p: ErdosRenyi probability in interval [0,1]